-We all know how hard it can be to get motivated to hit the gym.
+Now we all know how hard it can be to get motivated to hit the gym.
 Imagine finding the energy to train while you are fighting cancer?
-Siobhan O’Toole did just that.
-With the help of the incredible doctors at The Kinghorn Cancer Centre, Siobhan trained her way through cancer.
+Siobhan did just that.
+With the help of traditional medicines and the incredible doctors at The Kinghorn Cancer Centre, she trained her way through cancer.

 When Siobhan was diagnosed with an aggressive form of breast cancer known as triple negative breast cancer in May 2018, she was swift to respond.
-A family history of breast cancer meant she was all too aware of the devastating effects of breast cancer.
+A family history of breast cancer meant she was all too aware of the devastating effects of breast cancer and she started chemotherapy within a week.

-Siobhan’s life changed when she was introduced to Dr Sara Wahlroos, Medical Oncologist at St Vincent’s Hospital Sydney, who enrolled her in a study of the impacts of weight bearing exercise on breast cancer treatment.
+Siobhan’s life changed when she was introduced to Dr Sara Wahlroos, Medical Oncologist at St Vincent’s Hospital, Sydney, who enrolled her in a study of the impacts of weight bearing exercise on the effectiveness of chemotherapy in breast cancer patients.